“AN OUNCE OF PREVENTION IS WORTH A POUND OF CURE”

 2. Skills required because of the workplace changes resulting from PdM

 Facilities engineers and managers must also understand statistics, finance, purchasing, and vendor communications.
-They will do less hands-on troubleshooting and more explaining to plant managers why they elected the maintenance course they are recommending.
-Their total compensation may be tied into the same metrics as the plant manager or line supervisor.
+They will do less hands-on troubleshooting and more explaining to plant managers why they elected the maintenance course they recommend.
+Their total compensation may be tied into the same metrics as the plant manager or line supervisor’s.

 UNMET EXPECTATIONS ARE NOT UNIQUE TO PREDICTIVE MAINTENANCE